ConvergeIO/cio-flocker-driver/README.md

 Enable load balancing, high availability and data mobility for your Docker containers http://www.convergeio.com

-### Plugin for ClusterHQ/flocker
+### Plugin for ClusterHQ/Flocker
-This is a plugin driver for the flocker project which enables Docker containers and data to move together between hosts in a cluster.
+This is a plugin driver for the [Flocker](https://github.com/ClusterHQ/flocker) project which enables Docker containers and data to move together between hosts in a cluster.
 Providing data persistence and high availability is critical for stateful services like databases running in containers.

-This driver combines with flocker to fully automate the movement of the container and data volume, making it easy to support stateful services using Docker containers.
-It also enables ConvergeIO's software to work as a storage backend for flocker.
+This driver combines with Flocker to fully automate the movement of the container and data volume, making it easy to support stateful services using Docker containers.
+It also enables [ConvergeIO](http://www.convergeio.com)'s software to work as a storage backend for flocker.
 The virtual SAN approach of ConvergeIO's software eliminates physical data copying when a data volume is moved with its container.
 This capability enables the flocker orchestrated movement of container and data volume to happen  instantaneously.
 In addition, network I/O to copy data and CPU resources to manage the transfer are greatly reduced which limits any impact to the performance of containerized applications.

 ### About Us
 We're a small team of engineers with experience in enterprise storage systems.
 We see a need for open source software to deliver high performance, enterprise class, software defined storage for hyper-converged systems.